The History of Modular Construction

 However, it wasn’t just housing that enjoyed a postwar boom.
 Modular buildings were rapidly becoming a more common choice for businesses, too.

-At Satellite Shelters, we have the experience and passion necessary to make your building dreams a reality, faster than you ever thought possible.
+If you have a project that needs space sooner than traditional construction can deliver it, that’s exactly the problem modular construction was built to solve.
+At Satellite Shelters, we have the experience and passion necessary to make your modular building dreams a reality, faster than you ever thought possible.
 Contact us today.
 We’re not just a great modular construction company.
-We’re The First In Space.
+We’re The First in Space.